 Will is a former Chairman of the UK Sustainable Development Commission (SDC).
 His current roles include: Fellow of CISL, Chairman of Water and Sanitation for the Urban Poor (WSUP), a non-profit company bringing together private sector and NGO member organisations to pursue the Millennium Development goal for water and sanitation in the poorest parts of the world, and Sustainability Advisor to PricewaterhouseCoopers UK.
 He also recently joined British Land's CR Panel.
 Until October 2012 he was Chairman of the Overseas Development Institute (ODI).

-Fokko Wientjes is Director Corporate Sustainable Development at DSM.
-He has a degree in Psychology enhanced by several courses in the field of Marketing and Management.
+Fokko is Head Corporate Sustainability at DSM and Program Director of the Global Public Private Partnership DSM – United Nations World Food Programme.
+He is also the DSM liaison with the World Economic Forum and the World Business Council on Sustainable Development.
 Since 1988, Fokko has worked at DSM in HRM, Logistics, Marketing & Sales and Change Program Management.
-Fokko has worked on Business Development in South America, starting Engineering Plastics activities in Brazil.
+Fokko has worked on Business Development in South America, where he started Engineering Plastics activities in Brazil.
 He led the DSM Antibiotic activities in Cairo, Egypt, after which he returned to Europe to work in Schaffhausen, Switzerland as HR director.
+He has a degree in Psychology enhanced by several courses in the field of Marketing and Management.

 Jonathon is the Co-Founder of Forum for the Future.
 He is a writer, broadcaster and commentator on sustainable development.
 He was Chairman of the UK Sustainable Development Commission (2000–2009), and is Co-Director of The Prince of Wales's Business & Sustainability Programme.
 Jonathon is a Non-Executive Director of Wessex Water and Willmott Dixon Holdings, and a Trustee of Ashden Awards for Sustainable Energy.
 He was formerly Director of Friends of the Earth (1984–90); co-chair of the Green Party (1980–83); chairman of UNED-UK (1993–96); chairman of Sustainability South West (1999–2001); Trustee of WWF UK (1991–2005), and Board member of the SW Regional Development Agency (1999–2008).